MAR-AM/Simple-Bank-Account-Management-in-JavaScript/README.md

 # Simple-Bank-Account-Management-in-JavaScript
 This JavaScript code defines a BankAccount class that models a simple bank account with functionalities for depositing and withdrawing money, checking the balance, and printing account information.
+The BankAccount class includes methods for depositing (deposit), withdrawing (withdraw), getting the current balance (getBalance), and printing the account information (printAccountInfo).
+An instance of BankAccount is created with initial values, and various operations are performed on this instance to demonstrate its functionality.
+The results are displayed on the webpage using document.write.